RMHolsen/audrey_three_beta/projectnotes.md

 ## To-Do
--- Add welcome path to new user creation with a set of instructions -- Remap projects-topics-lists associations with an eye to lists with multiple topics -- Add delete methods to everything that needs them
+-- ~~Add welcome path to new user creation with a set of instructions~~ -- Double check where info link is located/add info link somewhere -- Remap projects-topics-lists associations with an eye to lists with multiple topics -- Add delete methods to everything that needs them
 -- Double checked logged_in? lock on edit and delete methods.